-It feel as if the message is just a mass promotion effort, rather than crafted specifically to connect with me.
+It just makes me feel as if the message is just a mass promotion effort, rather than crafted specifically to connect with me.

-If you’re on the receiving end of these kinds of email greetings too, think about it.
+If you’re on the receiving end of those kinds of email greetings too, think about it.

 If someone hasn’t shown the bother to take the time out, to learn more about the person they’re reaching out to, then why should you care who they are either?

-Of course addressing the person by their real name is just one step you can take to increase the success of your outreach emails.
+Of course, addressing the person by their real name is just one step you can take to increase the success of your outreach emails.

-So next time you write an influencer outreach email, think about using the person’s real name.
+So, next time you write an influencer outreach email, think about using the person’s real name.
 I will go a long way.
 If you don’t know it, take the time to find out, and maybe learn a little more about the person before emailing them.